crumblingstatue/cowbump/design/overview.md

 Ever had a huge heap of images and wanted to quickly access the ones that interest you based on certain properties?
 No?
 Ok.

-Anyway, this is an application built to:
+Anyway, this is an application with the following features:

 ## Easily tag lots of images fast.